heroku/sf-functions-python/README.md

   --setdefaultusername
 ```

-This will make it so that, when you run a Function, it will connect to and use the **PythonScratch** org.
+This will make it so that when you run a Function, it will connect to and use the **PythonScratch** org.

 ### Connect Your Compute Environment